boslab/structured-water/readme.md

 - 11.2 mL glycerol.

 I fermented the mushroom cultures for 1 week in light malt extract broth (20 g/L LME).
-This is half the usual fermentation time for usable mycelium (2 weeks broth to substrate).
+This is half the usual fermentation time (2 weeks broth to substrate).
-The shorter fermentation time aimed to capture the mycelium just about to grow exponentially.
+I aimed to capture the mycelium at the cusp of exponentiality.

 The fermentation vessels were Mason jelly jars (4 oz) with about 25 mL sterile broth.
 The lab paradigm uses the same containers for 2D and 3D colonies on agar and broth, respectively.
+Readily available, reusable, stackable, and discreet.

 I divided the colonized broth among 12 tubes to capture the mycelium.
-Then I centrifuged them in an Eppendorf 5415 C for 10 min at 10 kRPM after Okamura.[^okamura-wine]

-I consolidated the pellets into two tubes manually with sterile toothpicks.
+I centrifuged them in an Eppendorf 5415 C for 10 min at 10 kRPM after Okamura's example.[^okamura-wine] Then I manually consolidated the pellets into 2 tubes with sterile toothpicks.

-Then I added 1 mL cryo medium, vortexed, and centrifuged for 2 min at 10 kRPM.
+To wash the mycelium, I added 1 mL cryo medium and vortexed the samples Then I centrifuged for 2 min at 10 kRPM and discarded the supernatant.
-I repeated this 4 more times for a total of 5 washes.
+I repeated this step 4 more times for a total of 5 washes.

-To make the cryo tubes, I discarded the liquid, centrifuged the tubes once more for 2 min at 10 kRPM, and discarded the remaining liquid.
-Then I used toothpicks to place the washed pellets in Corning 430658 cryo tubes (1.2 mL, silicon washer, externally threaded).
+Finally I spun the tubes dry and pipetted out the lingering medium.

+When the pellets were no longer soaked, I used toothpicks to transfer them to cryotubes.
+The specs are legit and comparable to more expensive Nalgene tubes:
+1.2 mL volume, silicon washer system, externally threaded.

-I added 1 mL fresh medium, vortexed them, and placed them in mini freezer boxes between ice packs to stabilize the temperature.
+Then I added 1 mL fresh medium, vortexed them, and placed them in mini freezer boxes between ice packs to stabilize the temperature.
 This is a necessary precaution for home freezers with an auto-defrost mechanism, as temperature fluctuation is harmful.

-I inoculated test plates with 20 µL of the solution.
+I inoculated test plates variously with 5, 10, and 20 µL solution (200, 100, and 50 revivals per tube).

 # Results and discussion